DevOps and Platform Engineering Dynamics

 - Break the wall between code and runtime

-Tools like CI/CD pipelines, observability stacks, IaC, and chatops are just how we do it.
+CI/CD pipelines, observability stacks, IaC, chatops.
+Those are just how we do it.
 The outcome is faster, safer delivery.
+That’s the part that matters.

 Then What’s Platform Engineering?